fredfredfred/ah-springboot-postgres/docs/Introduction.md

 ACID is a feature of database transactions intended to guarantee data validity.

-- Atomicity: Transactin is a single unit
+- Atomicity: Transaction is a single unit
 - Consistency: Data wont get corrupt by your transaction
 - Isolation: Concurrent transactions do not influence each other
   - here it gets more complicated as conflicts are possible and strategies exist (concurrency control mechanisms) to